-For a trendy night out, Il Santo Bevitore serves elegant dishes and boasts an excellent wine list: the dim lighting and candles make it a nice spot for a romantic evening.
-And if you feel like finding out more about the art of cooking on your trip, you can pop next door to its even more intimate sister venue Il Santino to get a taste for the local produce.
+For a trendy night out, Il Santo Bevitore serves elegant dishes and boasts an excellent wine list: the dim lighting and candles make it a splendid spot for a romantic evening.
+And if you feel like finding out more about the art of cooking on your trip, you can pop next door to its even more intimate sister venue Il Santino to get a taste of the local produce.

 How to get to Oltrarno

 Head south from the Santa Maria Novella train station and cross any of the bridges to reach Oltrarno (or hop in a cab for €15).
-The neighborhood is only a 10-minute walk from the Florence Cathedral.
+The neighbourhood is only a 10-minute walk from the Florence Cathedral.